 Store any leftover Mexican Street Corn-Style Grilled Zucchini in an airtight container in the fridge for about three days.

-Put the Mexican Street Corn-Style Grilled Zucchini on a cookie sheet and reheat it in the oven at 350 F. After it reheats, grate a little bit of cotija cheese on top.
+To reheat, put the Mexican Street Corn-Style Grilled Zucchini on a cookie sheet and reheat it in the oven at 350 F. After it reheats, grate a little bit of cheese on top.

 You can microwave it as well, but it comes out better if you reheat it in the oven.